-- (vi) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011 Not applicable during audit period - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 Not applicable during the audit period - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 Not applicable during the audit period - (d) Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014

-Not applicable during the audit period - (e) Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021- Not applicable during the audit period - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client Not applicable during audit period - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 Not applicable during the audit period - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 Not applicable during the audit period; and - (vii) The Company has identified and confirmed the following laws, as being specifically applicable to the Company: - 1.
-International Financial Services Centre Authority (Capital Market Intermediaries) Regulations, 2021 - 2.
-IFSCA (Market Infrastructure Institutions) Regulations, 2021 - 3.
-Special Economic Zone Act, 2005 and SEZ Rules, 2006 - 4.
+- (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 Not applicable during the audit period - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 - Not applicable during the audit period - (d) Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 - Not applicable during the audit period - (e) Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021- Not applicable during the audit period - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client - Not applicable during audit period - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 Not applicable during the audit period - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 Not applicable during the audit period; and - (vii) The Company has identified and confirmed the following laws, as being specifically applicable to the Company: - 1.
+The Securities Contract (Regulations) Act, 1956 - 2.
+The Securities and Exchange Board of India Act, 1992 - 3.
+The Securities Contract (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2012 - 4.
+Securities And Exchange Board Of India (International Financial Services Centres) Guidelines, 2015 - 5.
+International Financial Services Centres Authority (Capital Market Intermediaries) Regulations, 2021 - 6.
+IFSCA (Market Infrastructure Institutions) Regulations, 2021 - 7.
+Special Economic Zone Act, 2005 and SEZ Rules, 2006 - 8.
 Rules, Regulations, Circulars, Orders, notification and Directives issued under the above statue to the extent applicable.